 Saw III was intended by the writers to be the swan song for the series.
 The producers wanted more sequels, and had the writers thus make changes to the film to leave room open for future installments.
 Many of these were fairly minor, such as a shot of Jigsaw pouring wax over a tape that later played into Saw IV.
 The biggest change, however, was that of Eric Matthews' death.
 In the original cut, Amanda was supposed to have stabbed him in the neck with a knife, solidifying her transition to a full-out murderer killing out of malice (she had previously killed Adam as a way of mercy-killing).
 The producers forced director Darren Lynn Bousman to cut it out to leave room for Matthews' return in a later sequel.
 Thus, the scene now ends abruptly with Amanda simply walking over towards Matthews, and an ADR line of Jigsaw later saying to Amanda that she had merely left him for dead was added.
-Keep in mind that Donnie Wahlberg (the actor playing Eric) only showed up for Saw III with the promise that he would be killed off, so he was pretty pissed off when they cut out his scene.
+Keep in mind that Donnie Wahlberg (who played Eric) only showed up for Saw III with the promise that he would be killed off, so he was pretty pissed off when they cut out his scene.
 Darren had to beg him to come back for Saw IV.

-I Knew It: In Saw 3D, it's revealed that Dr. Gordon survived the first film and had been disciple of Jigsaw working behind the scenes since then.
+I Knew It!: In Saw 3D, it's revealed that Dr. Gordon survived the first film and had been disciple of Jigsaw working behind the scenes since then.
 Some fans theorized this originally based on a brief part of the video shown to the key-behind-the-eye victim in Saw II.
 A cloaked figure with a limp (assumed later to be Jigsaw) is seen next to an operating table.
 Saw 3D reveals that this WAS in fact Dr. Gordon.